 These salt and vinegar roasted potatoes are so good!
 And quite versatile—I could see these being a great side to so many dishes.
 I boiled the potatoes and kept them overnight in the fridge so they were ready to roast the next night.

 My only note is that the dill is a bit overpowering.
-I love dill but I would cut in half next time.
+I love dill but I'd cut it in half next time.
 I think some of the other herbs that were suggested would be great as well.

 If you love salt and vinegar potato chips, this is the recipe for you.
 Boiling the potatoes in the brine gives them a nice light vinegar taste that isn't overpowering or overly tangy in the way that salt and vinegar potato chips can be.